Building your email list should be your one big priority….

 One of the best ways to drive traffic and get more email subscribers is none other than good ol’ Google.

-Today you’re going to see how Kellie O'Brien gets around 20 email subscribers PER day.
+Today you’re going to see how one of my former clients, Kellie O'Brien gets around 20 email subscribers PER day.

 Sometimes even 30 per day: